 Graduates of the program go on to further graduate training and teaching, psychometry, as well as research and management positions in mental health.

 - Use state-of-the-art developmental observation laboratory, animal care facilities, eye- and limb-motion tracking systems and transcranial magnetic stimulation facilities as part of your research.

 - Full-time studies

 - Thesis-based program – three fields of study available: Health, Developmental, and Cognition/Perception/Neuroscience

 - 2 years to complete

-- B.A. or B.Sc. honours degree in Psychology
+- B.A. or B.Sc. honours degree (a four year undergraduate bachelor's degree) in Psychology

 - Minimum B+ (77%) or equivalent in the work of the last four semesters or the last two undergraduate years (last ten full credits)

 - An average of A- (80%, GPA 3.7) in Psychology courses